theaholtlund/marathon-qualifying-details/README.md

 cp .env.template .env
 ```

-5. Open the environment file and fill in the required values as instructed.
+5. Open the file and fill in the required values as instructed.

-6. Run the main script file:
+6. Run main script:

 ```bash
 python main.py